-The conciliation process is based on the principles summarized in Ken Sande’s book, The Peacemaker, which has sold over 500,000 copies in nineteen languages.
-The Handbook for Christian Conciliation provides a detailed description of the conciliation process, including:
+The conciliation process is based on the principles summarized in Ken Sande’s book, The Peacemaker, which has sold over 500,000 copies in twenty languages.
+The Handbook for Christian Conciliation provides a detailed description of the conciliation process, which has been used to resolve a wide array of personal, church and legal conflicts, as illustrated in these actual cases:

 Our services are provided by conciliators who have been trained in relational wisdom, biblical peacemaking and Christian conciliation and serve according to the requirements and standards set forth on this page.
 This combination of skills gives these conciliators the ability to provide an array of ministry services.

-- When working with conflicted groups, conciliators offer to mentor the leaders in relational wisdom and conflict coaching so they can continue leading their organizations toward genuine reconciliation.
+- When working with conflicted groups, conciliators offer to mentor the leaders in relational wisdom and conflict coaching so they can improve their ability to shepherd their organizations through conflict more effectively in the future (see RW Shepherd Training).

 Dealing with Trauma, Power Imbalances and Abuse